Early Beginnings: Community Colleges Plant the Seed with Middle School Students

 Eighth Graders Preparing for College in Auburn

 Washington is a state grappling with a startling 30-percent dropout rate among high school students in some districts.
-School officials decided to address the problem head-on, by introducing middle school students to the possibilities that await them if they make it through high school and move onto college after graduation.
-According to a report in the Auburn Reporter, students and staff from local colleges got together to encourage students in Auburn, Kent, and Highline school districts to take charge of their high school experience so they can get the future education they need to succeed in life.
+School officials addressed the problem head-on by introducing middle school students to the possibilities that await them if they make it through high school and move on to college after graduation.
+According to a report in the Auburn Reporter, students and staff from local colleges got together to encourage students in Auburn, Kent, and Highline school districts to take charge of their high school experience to get the future education they need to succeed in life.

-Janet Holm, one of the coordinators of the event, told the Auburn Reporter that the Exploration Day was mostly about "getting to these students before they give up on high school."
+Janet Holm, one of the event's coordinators, told the Auburn Reporter that the Exploration Day was mostly about "getting to these students before they give up on high school."

 Schindler was playing the "Money Game" with students in her workshop.
-She gave the students play money, which the students had to stretch to meet all of their expenses.
+She gave the students play money, which they had to stretch to meet their expenses.
 The students also discovered that the further they went with their education, the more play money they would receive to pay their bills.

 This video encourages students in middle school to attend college.